gs1/GS1_DigitalLink_Resolver_CE/README.md

 The service is now ready for use with Kubernetes clusters.
 The container images are now maintained on Docker Hub and the supplied YAML files in this repository will get you up and running quickly.

+#### Update for v2.5: build-sync-server has been changed to run as a Kubernetes CronJob (see /k8s/build-sync-server.yaml) and is joined by the new dashboard-sync-service, also a CronJob.

 1. Make sure you are pointing at the correct K8s cluster context:<pre>docker context ls</pre>
 1. Run this command to get your cluster to install the images and build the complete K8s application:<pre>kubectl apply